kean/Pulse/README.md

 # Usage

-The primary class in Pulse is `PersistentLogHandler` which is a logging backend for [SwiftLog](https://github.com/apple/swift-log).
+The primary class in Pulse is `PersistentLogHandler` which can be used as a logging backend for [SwiftLog](https://github.com/apple/swift-log).

 #### Bootstrapping